As a Death Trope, all spoilers will be unmarked ahead. Beware.

-While it wasn't exactly intended, because I don't think she planned to be executed, the death of Dahlia Hawthorne did not stop (the continuation of) her Evil Plan, the entirety of which spanned for three whole cases.
+While it wasn't exactly intended the death of Dahlia Hawthorne did not stop (the continuation of) her Evil Plan, the entirety of which spanned for three whole cases.

 Apollo Justice of the same franchise has Magnifi, if you think about it.
 His death and trial for it caused the events that eventually resulted in Phoenix losing his license, the death of Drew Misham and framing of Vera, and finally the creation of the Jurist System.

 The kobold oracle is able to use his power of foresight to predict his own death, which allows him to both arrange for a cleric to resurrect him, and (in the case of that time he was murdered by Belkar) set up a nasty surprise for whoever was responsible.

 Schlock Mercenary has had this come up occasionally.
 Most particularly, when Captain Tagon and Commander Andreyasn are discussing Hugo Matsui Xinchub, the man they consider their archenemy...

 Tagon: He could turn his own death into a tactical advantage.